Chart Color Schemes

 Theodore's population is slightly younger than the national pattern

-Theodore's median age is nearly 36 years, closely matching the Australian Capital Territory average of 35 but younger than Australia's average of 38 years.
+Theodore's median age is nearly 36 years, close to the Australian Capital Territory average of 35 but younger than Australia's 38 years.
 Compared to the Australian Capital Territory, Theodore has a higher proportion of residents aged 55-64 (13.7%) but fewer residents aged 25-34 (14.3%).
-Between the 2021 Census and the present, the population aged 65-74 has grown from 6.9% to 10.1%, while the proportion of residents aged 5-14 has declined from 13.1% to 11.3%.
-The percentage of residents aged 55-64 has also decreased, from 15.0% to 13.7%.
-Population forecasts for 2041 suggest significant demographic changes in Theodore.
-The 65-74 age group is projected to grow by 22%, adding 83 residents to reach a total of 460.
-This growth will be driven entirely by the senior resident population aged 65 and above, highlighting trends towards an aging demographic.
-Conversely, population declines are projected for the 35-44 age group and the 0-4 age cohort.
+Between the 2021 Census and the present, the population aged 65 to 74 has grown from 6.9% to 10.1%, while the proportion of those aged 5 to 14 has declined from 13.1% to 11.3%.
+The percentage of residents aged 55 to 64 has also dropped, from 15.0% to 13.7%.
+By 2041, population forecasts indicate significant demographic changes for Theodore.
+The 65 to 74 age group is projected to grow by 22%, adding 83 residents to reach a total of 460.
+This growth will be driven entirely by the senior resident (65+) cohort, reflecting broader demographic aging trends.
+Conversely, population declines are projected for the 35 to 44 and 0 to 4 age cohorts.